ericrasmussen/chromaticleaves/posts/earl-grey.markdown

 title: Earl Grey
 date: 2010-08-17
 tags: tea, tea blends
+metadescription: Learn where to begin with Earl Grey by exploring some of Eric Rasmussen's favorite blends.
 ---

 It's time to tackle one of the big ones: Earl Grey.
 As far as popular flavored